nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 `DATE` must be a valid date for the command to be executed.

-For example, `list 2022-02-31` is an invalid command.
+* E.g. `list 2022-02-31` is an invalid command.

 </div>